 Subtle acts of exclusion, or microaggressions, are brief, everyday slights that are often unintentional.
 They communicate hostile, derogatory, or negative messages.
-The aggressor is often well-intentioned, but unaware of the hidden message being sent.
+The aggressor is often well-intentioned, but unaware of the hidden message being communicated.

 We need to avoid subtle acts of exclusion at the polls.
-They signal who belongs in a space - and who doesn't belong.
+They send out subtle signals of who belongs in a space - and who doesn't belong.
 An act of exclusion doesn't have to be intentional for it to be alienating or harmful.